Admar17/rocker_guide/README.md

 ### Adding rocker container to n451:

-1. Go to your command line and run the following to pull the existing tidyverse image from [docker hub](https://hub.docker.com/r/rocker/tidyverse):
+1. Go to your command line and run the following command to pull the existing rocker/tidyverse image from [docker hub](https://hub.docker.com/r/rocker/tidyverse):

 ```
 docker pull rocker/tidyverse
 ```

 2. Copy the snippet below and paste it at the bottom of your existing docker-compose.yml file.
 If using VS Code, you may have to install the docker-compose.yml extension.
 The spacing and what not needs to be exactly right because it is a YAML file.

 ```yml